T

 viewpoint

-Climb to the top of this hill for one of the most iconic and breathtaking panoramic views of Turin, especially at sunrise or sunset.
-The Church of Santa Maria al Monte dei Cappuccini is also worth visiting.
+A hill offering one of the most iconic panoramic views of Turin, the Po River, and the Alps.
+The Church of Santa Maria al Monte dei Cappuccini is also worth a visit.

 2. Midday